Best Arm Identification with Contextual Information under a Small Gap: Introduction

-In this setting, we develop an asymptotically optimal strategy for BAI with a fixed budget and contextual information under a small-gap regime, where the gaps of expected rewards of the best and suboptimal treatment arms converge to zero.
-First, we derive lower bounds for the probability of misidentification by extending the distribution-dependent lower bound by \citet{Kaufman2016complexity} to semiparametric setting under the small-gap regime.
-Then, we propose our BAI strategy, the Contextual RS-AIPW strategy, which consists of a random sampling (RS) rule using an estimated target allocation ratio and a recommendation rule using an augmented inverse probability weighting (AIPW) estimator.
-We prove asymptotic optimality of the proposed strategy by showing that an upper bound of its probability of misidentification matches the efficiency lower bound when the budget goes to infinity under the small-gap regime.
+We develop an asymptotically optimal strategy for BAI with a fixed budget and contextual information under a small-gap regime, where the gaps of the expected rewards of the best and suboptimal treatment arms converge to zero.\footnote{This regime is also considered by \citet{Kato2022small}, and some of our results are employed and extended from their results.} This regime is one of the hardest situation to identify the best treatment arms among the other suboptimal treatment arms.
+First, we derive lower bounds for the probability of misidentification by extending the lower bound of \citet{Kaufman2016complexity} under the small-gap regime.
+Based on this lower bound, we derive an optimal target sample allocation ratio, which is the limit of the ratio of the number of samples allocated to each treatment arm within an adaptive experiment under an optimal strategy.
+Then, we propose our BAI strategy, the Random Sampling (RS)-Augmented Inverse Probability Weighting (AIPW) strategy, which consists of the RS rule using an estimated target sample allocation ratio and a recommendation rule using the AIPW estimator.
+We prove the asymptotic optimality of the proposed strategy when the budget goes to infinity under the small-gap regime.